 Hi, I’m Bart and this is my second open access book entitled:

-“Build SH*T with Julia”.
+“Build SH*T with Julia”

-For practical reasons, I will assume this book to be read by curious readers of non-mathematical (i.e. resembling mine) background.
+For practical reasons, I will assume this book is read by curious readers of non-mathematical (i.e. resembling mine) background.
 Moreover, I expect that the readers have already mastered the language basics and now are on a lookout for a way to hone their newly acquired skills.
 To that end, I’ll imagine you have read my previous open access book.
-I’ll do this not not because it is the best book in the world (which it is), but because of the DRY principle (I’m going to apply similar conventions without delving too much into the previously mentioned topics).
+I’ll do this not not because it is the best book in the world (which it is), but because I’m lazy of the DRY principle (I’m going to apply similar conventions without delving too much into the previously mentioned topics).

 For instance, just like in the previous book, here I will use the assert macro to test a function’s assumptions and print error messages.
-The construct is not recommended in a serious program (see the warning in the docs), but for the purpose of this book should do the trick.
+The construct is not recommended in a serious program (see the warning in the docs), but for the purpose of this book it should do the trick.

 Additionally, henceforth I will define a few type aliases, like: